kaustuvpokharel/PortfolioWebiste-QT-Cpp/README.md

 ## Customization

-Feel free to customize the content, styles, and structure of the website to better suit your preferences and showcase your unique identity.
+Feel free to customize the content, styles, and structure of the website to better suit your preferences and for your unique identity.

 ## Technologies Used